 |Commerce||This lets you manage products, product catalogs, and orders related to your Commerce sites.|

 |Experience Fragments||An Experience Fragment is a stand-alone experience that can be reused across channels and have variations, saving the trouble of repeatedly copying and pasting experiences or parts of experiences.|

 |Forms||This console lets you create, manage, and process your forms and documents.|

 |Personalization||This console provides a framework of tools for authoring targeted content and presenting personalized experiences.|

-In the Tools panel, each option in the side panel contains a range of sub-menus.
-The Tools consoles available here provide access to a number of specialized tools and consoles that help you administer your websites, digital assets and other aspects of your content repository.
+In the Tools panel, each option in the side panel contains a range of submenus.
+The Tools consoles available here provide access to several specialized tools and consoles that help you administer your websites, digital assets, and other aspects of your content repository.

 The header is always present at the top of the screen.
 While most options in the header remain the same no matter where you are in the system, some are context-specific.

-Select the Adobe Experience Manager link to navigate between consoles.
+Select the Adobe Experience Manager link where you can navigate between consoles.

 You can also use the shortcut key

 / (forward slash) to invoke search from any console.